NVlabs/instant-ngp/README.md

 | __Compile error:__ too few arguments in function call | Update submodules with the above two `git` commands. ([#37](https://github.com/NVlabs/instant-ngp/issues/37) [#52](https://github.com/NVlabs/instant-ngp/issues/52)) |
 | __Python error:__ No module named 'pyngp' | It is likely that CMake did not detect your Python installation and therefore did not build `pyngp`.
 Check CMake logs to verify this.
 If `pyngp` was built in a different folder than `instant-ngp/build`, Python will be unable to detect it and you have to supply the full path to the import statement. ([#43](https://github.com/NVlabs/instant-ngp/issues/43)) |

-If you cannot find your problem in the table, please feel free to [open an issue](https://github.com/NVlabs/instant-ngp/issues/new) and ask for help.
+If you cannot find your problem in the table, try searching [the discussions board](https://github.com/NVlabs/instant-ngp/discussions) and [the issues area](https://github.com/NVlabs/instant-ngp/issues?q=is%3Aissue) for help.
+If you are still stuck, please [open an issue](https://github.com/NVlabs/instant-ngp/issues/new) and ask for help.

 ## Thanks